Category Archives: New Photos

 On the afternoon of October 11, 2014, at the age of ninety-two years, Donald passed away quietly in his home during his usual afternoon nap.
 “He had the most peaceful, beautiful look on his face,” Patricia, who had been by his side watching television, remarked.

 A few years before his passing, Donald professed to have “no regrets” over the way his life had turned out.
 He did, however, harbor a persistent longing.
 “I wish I could have known Barbara,” he admitted.
 ZaSu had been honest with him from the time he was old enough to understand, explaining that Barbara was his mother and that she had gone to heaven.
 Throughout the years, as Donald collected Barbara’s photographs from memorabilia shops, gazed at her image upon withering cutouts from old film magazines, and viewed her few surviving films, his mind spun with unanswered questions.
-His conversations with those who had known Barbara provided some answers—(among them, the tale of how she pulled off his mock adoption; “It’s like a spy novel,” he said).
+His conversations with those who had known Barbara provided some answers (among them, how Barbara had pulled off his mock adoption; “It’s like a spy novel,” he said).
 Others were more elusive.
 He wondered who his father was.
 Several of Barbara’s friends offered him their own theories, but ultimately he would never know for sure.
 Barbara confided to one of her friends that she did not want her son to know who his father was; to another, she confessed merely that her son was the product of a bitterly broken romance.
 Barbara’s heartbreak not only fueled her growing disillusionment with men, it further prompted her to pour all of her love into her only child.
 Certainly, it factored into her determination to make the best man of him that she could.
 Had she but known the man her boy became, Barbara would be proud indeed.

 Forever in our hearts: Donald Michael Gallery July 29,* 1922 – October 11, 2014